jsenv/core/README.md

 - explore your project using a browser.<br/>
   — see [@jsenv/exploring server](https://github.com/jsenv/jsenv-exploring-server)

-- execute your test files on a browser and/or node.js.<br/>
+- execute your project test files on a browser and/or node.js.<br/>
   — see [@jsenv/testing](https://github.com/jsenv/jsenv-testing)

-- execute one of your file on a browser or node.js process.<br/>
+- execute any of your project file on a browser or node.js.<br/>
   — see [@jsenv/execution](https://github.com/jsenv/jsenv-execution)

-- generate bundle compatible with browsers and/or node.js.<br/>
+- bundle your project into a format compatible with browsers and/or node.js.<br/>
   — see [@jsenv/bundling](https://github.com/jsenv/jsenv-bundling)

 The above could be achieved using babel, systemjs and rollup separately. jsenv makes them work together.